Civitas fidelissima – Peaceful attempts at revision – Sopron

 Part of the „The myth of national disaster” topic

 Sopron, known as the Civitas Fidelissima or „The Most Loyal City,” holds a unique place in the history of Hungary’s peaceful attempts at revision following the Treaty of Trianon.
-This treaty, signed in 1920, drastically redrew Hungary’s borders, leading to significant territorial losses and leaving millions of ethnic Hungarians outside the new boundaries.
 Unlike many areas that were lost to neighboring countries, Sopron and its surrounding region became a rare success story for Hungary’s revisionist efforts, achieved not through conflict but through a democratic process.

-In the referendum, the majority of Sopron’s residents chose to stay within Hungary, earning the city its proud title of Civitas Fidelissima.
-This peaceful resolution was a significant achievement for Hungary, as it contrasted sharply with the more common, violent methods of territorial revision seen elsewhere in Europe during this period.
-The success of the Sopron plebiscite provided a glimmer of hope for Hungary’s broader revisionist ambitions, demonstrating that diplomatic and peaceful methods could achieve some success in challenging the post-Trianon borders.
+In the referendum, the majority of Sopron’s residents chose to remain within Hungary, earning the city its proud title of Civitas Fidelissima.
+This peaceful resolution marked a significant achievement for Hungary, as it contrasted sharply with the more common violent methods of territorial revision seen elsewhere in Europe during this period.
+The success of the Sopron plebiscite offered a glimmer of hope for Hungary’s broader revisionist ambitions, demonstrating that diplomatic and peaceful methods could achieve some success in challenging the post-Trianon borders.

 In contemporary times, Sopron’s legacy as Civitas Fidelissima continues to resonate in Hungarian national memory, serving as a reminder of the value of peaceful resistance and the importance of self-determination in the face of external pressures.
-The city’s experience offers lessons in the potential for diplomatic approaches to resolving territorial disputes, even in a region as historically complex as Central Europe.
+The city’s experience offers lessons about the potential for diplomatic approaches to resolve territorial disputes, even in a region as historically complex as Central Europe.